Priyanka6054/Encryptix-Internship-Task_4/README.md

 ## Dataset Overview
 * The dataset used in this project is named Advertising.csv.
 It contains the following columns:
-  - TV: Advertising spend on TV (in thousands of dollars)
+  - TV: Advertising spend on TV
-  - Radio: Advertising spend on Radio (in thousands of dollars)
+  - Radio: Advertising spend on Radio
-  - Newspaper: Advertising spend on Newspaper (in thousands of dollars)
+  - Newspaper: Advertising spend on Newspaper
-  - Sales: Sales (in thousands of units)
+  - Sales: Sales
 The dataset provides a foundation to understand how different advertising channels contribute to sales.

 ## Project Structure